 Section 1.
 Procedure for Dissolution

-The association may be dissolved upon the consent of 3/4 of the current membership expressed in written electronic notice pursuant to a special meeting (or at another meeting) of the Association duly called for such purpose.
+The Association may be dissolved upon the consent of 3/4 of the current membership expressed in written electronic notice pursuant to a special meeting (or at another meeting) of the Association duly called for such purpose.
 At least two months prior written electronic notice shall be given with regard to such special meeting.
 Dissolution shall proceed according to law by such method as shall be approved by 51% of such remaining members.

 Section 2.
 Distribution upon Dissolution